 The ‘Questioning Model’ of social assessment, whereby a series of pre-determined questions are asked, has been the customary approach to social assessment by the medical profession.

 The ‘Exchange Model’ has been utilised more and more by care organisations.
 The Exchange Model, emphasises the importance of independence and quality of life when establishing needs and thus is a person-centred activity.

-The Care Act 2014 underscores the right of individuals to have a needs assessment, and stipulates that local authorities must:
+The UK Care Act 2014 underscores the right of individuals to have a needs assessment, and stipulates that local authorities must:

 Carry out an assessment of anyone who appears to require care and support, regardless of their likely eligibility for state-funded care

 Focus the assessment on the person’s needs and how they impact on their wellbeing, and the outcomes they want to achieve

 Involve the person in the assessment and, where appropriate, their carer or someone else they nominate

 Provide access to an independent advocate to support the person’s involvement in the assessment if required